cirosantilli/cpp-cheat/opengl/README.md

 OpenGL is an interface to use the graphics card for graphics.

 It only contains basic primitives, and is often used together with other higher level libraries such as GLUT.

-OpenGL is only the interface, but there can be several implentations, open and closed source.
+OpenGL is only the interface, but there can be several implementations, open and closed source.

 #Mesa

-Most common Linux Opengl implementation.
+Most common Linux OpenGL implementation.
 Open source.

 Used by X server.

-Requirement of Freeglut.
+Requirement of freeglut.

 #GLUT